ibst1/allele-spectrum/README.md

 Det är också exakt vad vi ser.
 I figur 7 visas att fördelningen av punktmutationer är likadan mellan arterna som inom den mänskliga arten.
 Detta är en stark indikation på att de genetiska skillnaderna har uppkommit genom samma mekanism.

 ---
-Of course, these spectra don’t match perfectly – nothing in biology is so clear cut.
-Even different human populations have slightly different mutational spectra.
-Mutation rates do evolve, after all, and this affects the relative rates of the different types of mutations.
-In fact, mutation spectra actually get slightly more dissimilar between species as the divergence between them increases.
-For example, the human and chimp spectra are more similar than the human and gorilla spectra, and the human, chimp, and gorilla spectra are more similar to one another than the human and orangutan, or gorilla and orangutan, spectra are (Harris and Pritchard, 2017).
-Once again, this familiar nested hierarchy pattern emerges from the data, consistent with the prevailing view of the ancestry of humans within the great apes.

 ---